Manufacturing Inspection Processes Guide

 Quality Management

 ISO 9001 defines the QMS framework including inspection requirements (§8.5, §8.6).
-AS9100 adds aerospace-specific requirements: FAI, configuration management, counterfeit part prevention, and key characteristic identification.
+ISO 13485 adds medical device-specific requirements: design controls, process validation, lot traceability, and complaint handling.

 Inspection Methods at a Glance